 Snowmobile Summer Storage Tips

-While we can ride motorcycles or ATVs pretty much in any climate, snowmobiles are only good for… well, snow!
+While we can ride motorcycles, side by sides or ATVs pretty much in any climate, snowmobiles are only good for riding in … well, you know, snow.

 If you live in a cold climate, you might go through the process of winterizing your motorcycles and other vehicles for winter.
 Snowmobile owners pretty much do the same thing after winter, except we call it “summerizing” instead.
 This is the maintenance process for storing a snowmobile when the snow starts to melt.
 Here’s how to summerize a snowmobile in preparation for storage.